 April is Autism Month

-At Autism SA, our vision is for every individual on the autism spectrum to live the life they choose in an inclusive society.
-Throughout April, Autism SA raises awareness and shares resources, inclusive initiatives, personal stories, tips and celebrates our incredible community.
+Australia is home to a rich and diverse Autistic and autism community, with more than 290,900 individuals identifying as autistic.
+From metropolitan cities to regional towns, autistic people live, work, and contribute across every corner of our country.At Autism SA, our vision is for every autistic individual lives the life they choose in an inclusive society.
+Throughout April, Autism SA celebrates and shares resources, inclusive initiatives, personal stories, tips and celebrates our incredible community.

 While these things are important all year round, April is an opportunity to further spread the message, and you can help!

-April 2: World Autism Awareness Day
+April 2: World Autism Day

-World Autism Awareness Day is a day sanctioned by the United Nations (UN) that recognises and celebrates the rights of people on the autism spectrum.
-The United Nations General Assembly, in 2008, unanimously declared 2 April as World Autism Awareness Day as a way to highlight the need to help improve the quality of life of people with autism so they can lead full and meaningful lives as an integral part of society.
+World Autism Day is a day sanctioned by the United Nations (UN) that recognises and celebrates the rights of people on the autism spectrum.
+The United Nations General Assembly, in 2008, unanimously declared 2 April as World Autism Day as a way to highlight the need to help improve the quality of life of autistic people so they can lead full and meaningful lives as an integral part of society.
 Each year the UN creates a theme for the world to reflect on for that day.

 You can learn more about this theme on the United Nations website here.